Civil Procedure Hornbook - Summary

 …overruling ninety-six years of federal practice under Swift.

-This last section of the Erie opinion, holding that the Swift construction of Section 34 was; itself unconstitutional is at once the most important and most controversial reason given by Justice Brandeis for the decision.
+the Swift construction of Section 34 was; itself unconstitutional is at once

 Erie Railroad Company v.
 Thompkins must be regarded as one of the most significant opinions in the history of American jurisprudence.
 The decision returns to the states a power that for nearly a century had been exercised by the federal judiciary.